Christian Walker Player Props: Diamondbacks vs. Cardinals

-On Monday, Christian Walker (.128 batting average in his past 10 games, with two doubles, a home run, two walks and seven RBI) and the Arizona Diamondbacks play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:45 PM ET.
+After hitting .132 with two doubles, a home run, two walks and seven RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks take on the St. Louis Cardinals (who will hand the ball to Jordan Montgomery) at 7:45 PM ET on Tuesday.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Marlins.
+In his last game he had a hitless showing (0-for-3) against the Cardinals.

 Christian Walker Game Info & Props vs. the Cardinals